reframejs/reframe/docs/start.md

    ~~~shell
    $ reframe init my-app
    ~~~
-   A `my-app/` directory is created and populated with a sample Reframe app.
+   A `my-app/` directory is created and populated with a Reframe app scaffold.

 3. Build the pages and start the server.
    ~~~shell